Common Ground

 Work ethic is about showing up, being on time, being reliable, doing what you say you’re going to do, being trustworthy, putting in a fair day’s work, respecting the work, respecting the customer, respecting the organization, respecting co-workers, not wasting time, not making work hard for other people, not creating unnecessary work for other people, not being a bottleneck, not faking work.
 Work ethic is about being a fundamentally good person that others can count on and enjoy working with. – Jason Fried, Founder & CEO at Basecamp

-As a team, we strongly believe in work ethics as explained in the above quote and consider it as the basis of how everyone should be.
+The team strongly believes in work ethics, as explained in the above quote, and considers it as the basis of how everyone should be.

 Core Hours

-While our working hours are flexible, we have a set of core hours which ensure that we’re available for our clients at the right time.
+Although the team has flexible working hours, a set of core hours is in place to ensure the team’s availability for the clients at the right time.

 Those core hours are 10:00 to 17:00 (Bangkok time, GMT+7).